nixnerd2038/GameNotes/dr_dekker.md

 - Says Dr Dekker was murdered, Dekker unraveled from *lack of control*
 - Knows no other info of Dekker's death

+#### Session Two
+- States he has been "getting a little out of control in [his extra] hour"**
+    - [ ] How has he been getting out of control?
+- States he took a while to figure out that time was frozen because "he lives on [his] own".
+    - Lives alone, occassionally visits his father who lives alone in sheltered housing with dementia
+- Asks what I would do with an "extra hour, go to a Fairground"?
+    - [ ] Oddly specific line of questioning, why a Fairground?
+Supposedly "just an example"
+    - Initially said I'd use the extra hour to help people, he related a mundane story about helping a woman about to get her purse snatched
+    - Confided I may **spy** on people to see what his reponse would be
+        - He said he found a woman (Jessica) in his extra hour he found attractive, so he undressed her and took nude photos of her
+        - Claims it was Dr Dekker's fault he had this impulse
+    	    - Why?
+How?
+	- Claims Dr Dekker has "changed"
+            - Why?
+How?
+Dr Dekker seemed easily distracted during sessions like he "didn't care about his patients anymore" and that "dr dekker had given up on the desire to cure [his] mind and for whatever reason wanted to make [him] more unstable".
+            - Dr Dekker's advice changed; he told Bryce to "use his imagination to make something up.
+To think something crazy and it would become real.
+To think of a way to get more time[...]and it did.
+But he pushed me.
+He made me think it".
+    - Confided I may **steal** from people to see what his reponse would be
+        - Bryce said he had stolen some milk from a corner store and "bigger things".
+        - Also stole petrol, electricals, etc. to prove to himself he can, "to prove [his] extra hour is actually real".
+- Patient seems preoccupied, says he "sees a girl standing behind me, possibly a patient that died here, possibly a relative of [mine]".
+- Spent his **Valentine's Day** at the **art gallery** (Providence) as hinted at by Jasmine
+- Carried Dr Dekker's casket, claims it wasn't heavy enough to have had a body in it
+    - Coffin wasn't empty, thinks there was a decoy in it, maybe a mannequin?
+    - Claims Dr Dekker was either cremated or buried elsewhere because "someone or something didn't want him to be buried [in the ground]".
+- Claims to have seen strange things at the graveyard when asked if he's seen people come back from the dead, isn't sure if they'e real or if he just thinks they're real.
+- Didn't stop seeing Dr Dekker out of a sense of hope
+-

 ### Claire
+#### Session One
 - Diagnosed *violent paranoia*
 - Diagnosed as *delusional*, doesn't believe she is
 - What delusions?*